 - At SAE Level 5, the automated system can perform all driving tasks, under all conditions that a human driver could perform them.

 Using the SAE levels, DOT draws a distinction between Levels 0-2 and 3-5 based on whether the human operator or the automated system is primarily responsible for monitoring the driving environment.
 Throughout this Policy, the term HAV represents SAE Levels 3-5 vehicles with automated systems that are responsible for monitoring the driving environment.”

 The Policy is divided into four sections:

-- Model State Policy: The Policy document makes it clear that States still retain vehicle licensing and registration, traffic enforcement and traditional vehicle regulations roles.
-This section of the Policy identifies areas the State should consider when adopting regulations so they are consistent with national policies and procedures for testing and deploying the vehicles.
+- Model State Policy: the Policy document makes it clear that States still retain vehicle licensing and registration, traffic enforcement, and traditional vehicle regulations roles, and this section of the Policy identifies areas the State should consider when adopting regulations so they are consistent with national policies and procedures for testing and deploying the vehicles.

-- NHTSA’s Current Regulatory Tools: As stated in the Policy, “NHTSA will continue to exercise its available regulatory authority over HAVs using its existing regulatory tools: interpretations, exemptions, notice-and-comment rulemaking, and defects and enforcement authority.
-NHTSA has the authority to identify safety defects, allowing the Agency to recall vehicles or equipment that pose an unreasonable risk to safety even when there is no applicable Federal Motor Vehicle Safety Standard.”
+- NHTSA’s Current Regulatory Tools: as stated in the Policy, “NHTSA will continue to exercise its available regulatory authority over HAVs using its existing regulatory tools: interpretations, exemptions, notice-and-comment rulemaking, and defects and enforcement authority;” and

-- New Tools and Authorities: The current rules were developed when automated vehicles only existed in Sci-Fi movies.
-The new technology mandates that the way we have created safety regulations and devices will need to be reviewed and updated to meet the new way the vehicles perform.
-This section discusses potential new regulatory tools.
+- New Tools and Authorities: the current rules were developed when automated vehicles only existed in Sci-Fi movies and the new technology mandates that the way we have created safety regulations and devices will need to be reviewed and updated to meet the new way the vehicles perform, so this section discusses potential new regulatory tools.